+CHAPTER X

-CHAPTER - X PSYCHIATRIC SERVICES
+FORENSIC PSYCHIATRIC SERVICES

-55. (1) Special security psychiatric facilities shall be developed by the Government to house mentally disordered prisoners, mentally disordered offenders, as may be prescribed.
+5. Forensic psychiatric services.- (1) Special security forensic psychiatric facilities shall be developed by the Government to house mentally disordered prisoners, mentally disordered offenders, as may be prescribed.

-(2) Admission, transfer or removal of patients concerned with criminal proceedings in such facilities shall be under the administrative control of the Inspector General of Prisons.
+(2) Admission, transfer or removal of patients concerned with criminal proceedings in such facilities shall be under the administrative control, of the Inspector- General of Prisons.

-(3) The Board of Inspection shall have an access to such persons admitted in forensic psychiatric facility in accordance with the provisions of this Act.
+(3) The Board of Visitors shall have an access to such persons admitted in forensic psychiatric facility in accordance with the provisions of this Ordinance.